As a member you can access half price tickets to 12 handpicked, quality films across the year. You can join The Film Society today for just £10

 - Pre-book Film Society films online or use your membership code in venue

-- You'll receive a programme every three months with details of the upcoming films
+- Receive a programme every three months with details of the upcoming films

 - Upcoming films can also be found below